 Let’s summarize the method of dividing by primes.

-How to Find the Prime Factorization By Dividing by Primes
+How To: Finding the Prime Factorization by Dividing by Primes

 Step 1: Write the number in the top step.